 - English as a Second Language program (offered at all levels)

-Beginning in the 2014-2015 school year, Delta introduced the Delta Middle Level program for grades 5 to 8 with 80 students, and it currently has 100.High School
+In the 2014-2015 school year, the district introduced the Delta Middle Level program for grades 5 to 8 with 80 students.
+Now serving grades 6-8, it currently has an enrollment of about 110.

-The State College Area High School, housed in two high school buildings on Westerly Parkway, is expected to have an enrollment of approximately 2,500 in grades 9 through 12.
-It offers a comprehensive program consisting of more than 400 academic and vocational courses.
+The State College Area High School along Westerly Parkway annually has an enrollment of about 2,200 in grades 9 through 12.
+It offers more than 400 academic and vocational courses.

 The secondary curriculum is comprehensive, providing courses in academic, vocational, business, and agricultural areas.
 The English, social studies, math, and science departments provide courses of differing degrees of difficulty.
 Students are encouraged to plan their high school programs to best fit their individual interests, abilities, and goals.
 World language courses are offered in Arabic, Chinese, French, German, Latin and Spanish.
 Offerings in the fine arts and instrumental and vocal music are varied.
 A full complement of elective courses rounds out the curriculum.
 Computer labs and laptop carts are available in the secondary schools, and technology is integrated into many courses.